Complete Handstand Push Up Progression For Strong Shoulders

 Upward movement:

-Mastery level for this exercise is 10 reps in 3 sets.
+The mastery level for this exercise is 10 reps in 3 sets.

 Prerequisite for next exercise:

-- 3×5 handstand push ups
+• 3×5 handstand push ups

 Equipment:

-- Wall (or some other vertical object you can lean on)
+• Wall (or some other vertical object you can lean on)

-How to perform handstand bail outs
+How to perform handstand bailouts

 If you are lefty, start with your left hand and left leg.
-If this feels awkward try to do it with other hand and leg.
+If this feels awkward try to do it with the other hand and leg.
 Whatever feels more natural to you.
 Once you feel more confident doing bail out on one side, never do it to the other side.

 The feeling will be like doing a cartwheel.
 However, this doesn’t mean you have to pay special attention to form.
 The main idea is that you feel safe doing this move.